 If you have a deep desire to help the overlooked people in society, an online master's degree in human services might be a great career choice for you.
 The field focuses on serving the underserved, from impoverished families and veterans to the elderly and those suffering from mental health or substance abuse issues.
 Human services positions are found in a variety of organizations, from nonprofits and government agencies to schools, churches, and medical facilities.
 A graduate degree ultimately gives students the tools they need to work effectively within these institutions and offer support to underserved populations through effective leadership, organizational management, and new social and health programs.

-What are the most affordable human services programs of 2020?
+What are the Most Affordable Master's in Human Services Programs?
 Here are our top 10:

 |1||California State University, Northridge||Northridge, CA|